Our South Brisbane location has moved. We are now located at 87 Ipswich Rd, Woolloongabba QLD 4102

 We do not know what causes keratoconus.
 The condition may be inherited and is seen more often in people who are atopic (prone to allergies such as asthma or eczema).
 There may also be a link between people who vigorously rub their eyes and keratoconus.

 In the early stages, some patients will simply need glasses to see well, but many patients eventually require contact lenses to achieve better vision.
-The contact lenses are usually small, hard lenses (rigid gas permeable lenses).
-Contact lenses do not make keratoconus better or worse, they just improve your vision when you wear them.
+The contact lenses are usually small, hard lenses (rigid gas-permeable lenses).
+Contact lenses do not make keratoconus better or worse; they just improve your vision when you wear them.

 “Boost Protocol” Corneal Cross-Linking (CXL) is a new treatment that halts the progression of the disease.
 It is only required in patients who demonstrate ongoing changes in the shape of the cornea.
 It uses ultraviolet light and vitamin B2 (riboflavin) drops to stiffen and strengthen the cornea.
 This procedure is effective in over 90% of patients.